dojo/cli-build-app/README.md

 }
 ```

-#### `copyPublicAssets`: boolean

-A boolean flag that indicates whether the `public/` directory should be copied to the output directory (`dev` and `dist` modes only).
-If the `public/` directory exists, it must be a sibling to the `src/` directory.
-Note that files are copied as-is and neither processed nor hashed.
-Defaults to `true`.

 #### `features`: object

 A map of [`has`](https://github.com/dojo/has/) features to boolean flags that can be used when building in `dist` mode to remove unneeded imports or conditional branches.
 See the [`static-build-loader`](https://github.com/dojo/webpack-contrib/#static-build-loader) documentation for more information.